raquo/XStream.scala/README.md

 XStream.scala is provided under the MIT license.

-XStream.scala is a Scala.js interface to André Staltz's [XStream.js](https://github.com/staltz/xstream), which we use under the terms of their [MIT license](https://github.com/staltz/xstream/blob/master/LICENSE).
+XStream.scala is a Scala.js interface to [XStream.js](https://github.com/staltz/xstream), which we use under the terms of its [MIT license](https://github.com/staltz/xstream/blob/master/LICENSE).